 Dr. Otto attended New York Medical College, in Valhalla, NY, and completed his Transitional Internship and Ophthalmology Residency at Madigan Army Medical Center, in Tacoma, WA, before being forward deployed with the U.S. Army to Camp Zama, Japan, as a General Ophthalmologist, with duty at Yokosuka Naval Hospital for three years.

-Dr. Otto is also an advocate for the medical use of cannabis and has been working with the Hawaii State Legislature since 2012 in an effort to advance changes in Hawaii’s Medical Use of Cannabis Program that will improve patient care and protect patient rights.
-He was also a member of the Hawaii Dispensary Task Force, and currently provides Written Certifications in compliance with state law for qualifying patients who wish to enroll in Hawaii’s Medical Use of Cannabis Program.
+Dr. Otto is also an advocate for protecting the state-accepted medical use of cannabis and has been working with the Hawaii State Legislature since 2012 in an effort to advance changes in Hawaii’s Medical Use of Cannabis Program that will improve patient care and protect patient rights.
+He was also a member of the Hawaii Dispensary Task Force, and provides Written Certifications in compliance with state law for qualifying patients who wish to enroll in Hawaii’s Medical Use of Cannabis Program.
 Dr. Otto is also board certified in Cannabinoid Medicine by AACM.

 Before medical school, Dr. Otto worked with the Scheuer Research Group in the Department of Chemistry at the University of Hawaii at Manoa in Honolulu, HI, using HPLC and NMR to isolate bioactive compounds from marine organisms, and at Wyeth-Ayerst Labs, in Nyack, NY, performing chemical synthesis of mitroxantrone and methotrexate reference standards.
 Dr. Otto also holds a B.A. and a M.S.Ed. from Sarah Lawrence College.